Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Results

 \subsection{Current fluctuations beyond weak coupling}

-We now apply the methods developed in the previous section to compute the steady-state excitation current and its cumulants for a coherently driven qubit strongly coupled to a bosonic environment, the dynamics of which is described by the RC-LME in Eq.~\eqref{eq:RC-LME-driv-qbit}.
+We now apply the methods developed in the previous section to compute the steady state excitation current and its cumulants for a coherently driven qubit strongly coupled to a bosonic environment, the dynamics of which is described by the RC-LME in Eq.~\eqref{eq:RC-LME-driv-qbit}.
 In Fig.~\ref{fig:plot-cumulants-vs-int-wk-str}, we present the average current defined in Eq.~\eqref{eq:avg-current-t}, noise (second cumulant), signal-to-noise ratio (SNR), and thermodynamic uncertainty ratio (TUR) as functions of the interaction strength $\lambda$.
 The results are shown for different spectral widths $\alpha$ in the Drude-Lorentz spectral density.
 In all our calculations, we take $\omega_c=1$ as the unit of energy, and we consider two values of $\alpha = 0.01$ and $0.04$, both in the strong-coupling regime.
 The weak-coupling case, $\alpha = 1$, which yields a relatively flat spectral density, is also considered as a benchmark.
-For the weak-coupling case, the heat current cumulants are computed using the standard Lindblad master equation and full counting statistics~\cite{Landi2024}.
+For the weak-coupling case, the heat current cumulants are computed using the standard Lindblad master equation and full counting statistics~\cite{Landi2024}. {All numerical calculations are performed in a truncated bosonic Hilbert space with dimension $d_{\rm RC} = 30$ for the RC mode; we have checked that all results are converged with respect to increases in $d_{\rm RC}$.}

 We observe a clear qualitative difference between the strong and weak coupling regimes.
 For $\alpha = 1$, both the average current $J$ and noise $D$ increase monotonically with $\lambda$.
 In contrast, for smaller $\alpha$ values (blue and green curves), the average current exhibits a nonmonotonic dependence on $\lambda$, reaching a peak at intermediate coupling strengths and decreasing toward zero for large $\lambda$.
 The noise follows a similar trend to the current for $\alpha = 0.01$.
 However, for $\alpha = 0.04$, the noise displays a pronounced dip around the same $\lambda$ values where the current peaks.
 Notably, this dip coincides with the parameter regime where the classical TUR is violated, which occurs only in the strongly coupled cases.
 Despite similar current magnitudes near the peak, the SNR is notably higher for $\alpha = 0.04$, indicating that the TUR violation reflects a genuine reduction in fluctuations.